 - 2 teaspoons organic vanilla extract

 - 2 teaspoons apple cider vinegar

 - 1/2 cup organic coconut flour

 - 2 teaspoons organic ground cinnamon

-- 1/2 cup chopped walnuts or pecans (dry-roasted or toasted)
+- 1/2 cup chopped walnuts or pecans, toasted for 6 minutes at 350 degrees

 - Oven: preheated to 350 degrees